 In my next blog post, I will describe the status quo of chemical parks in China and how they can benefit from the lessons learned in Europe.

-I would like to thank Dr. Kai Pflug for his contribution to this article.
+We would like to thank Dr. Yorck Dietrich and Dr. Kai Pflug for their contribution to this article.